Name: Ian Tonks

 Current active research areas:

-Paper on “The value and risk of defined contribution pension schemes: international evidence”, (with Edmund Cannon), forthcoming Journal of Risk and Insurance, 2012.
+Paper on “The value and risk of defined contribution pension schemes: international evidence”, (with Edmund Cannon), Journal of Risk and Insurance, March 2013.

 IMPACT: Invited submission to House of Commons Select Committee: Tackling Pensioner Poverty(TPP07)